 Katharine Herndon was a fan of James River Writers even before they hired her.
-She has attended all twelve conferences and well over fifty Writing Shows, and she plans to improve on that number in 2015.
+She has attended all thirteen conferences and well over sixty Writing Shows, and she plans to improve on that number in 2016.
 She was on the board for several years in a variety of roles, including executive secretary, co-chair of the 2011 conference committee (with the wonderful Valley Haggard), and membership chair.
 Prior to becoming employed at JRW, Katharine taught middle school language arts for thirteen years.
 Her favorite bits were Shakespeare and poetry, and she was in a minority in this.
 Katharine’s work has been published by RVA indie press Sink/Swim in The Great Richmond Zombie Book and appears in the anthology River Town, edited by Eric L. Douglas.
 She is a graduate of the University of Central Florida, Davidson College, and St. Catherine’s School.